 Joining the process at groundbreaking was perfect.
 From the very beginning, as we talked through design concepts, my client and I found ourselves finishing each other’s sentences.
 We knew instantly that we had a match made in heaven and that we were destined to enjoy a design adventure of a lifetime.

 Detailed wish lists banished all colors they had enjoyed for the past fifteen years.
 The bold and strong accents of vibrant reds, greens and gold’s in their old house were to be replaced by a cooler and quieter palette of off white, temperate blues, warm taupes and rich moccas.

 The finished look was to be elegant but welcoming, comfortable and unpretentious.
 Elements of surprise and a Texas touch had to be injected into the design plan, without it looking or feeling Western.
 Most importantly, a relaxing Feng Shui feel of balance had to permeate the house, without any hints of Asian design.

 TEXAS GLAM CLIENT APPRECIATION

 " It is hard to be brief when discussing Di Barker’s attributes.
-However when discussing her work ethic, in brief, the three most important qualities that Di possesses are: incredibly thorough follow through, an amazing eye for design and an exceptionally keen business mind."
+However, when I consider her work ethic, the three most important qualities that Di possesses are, an incredibly diligent and thorough follow through, an amazing eye for design and an exceptionally keen business mind."